rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Anaerobic respiration/Anaerobic respiration.md

-**Anaerobic respiration** takes place with there is little or no oxygen.
+**Anaerobic respiration** takes place in the [[cytoplasm]] when there is little or no oxygen.
 However, some organisms or cell types can carry out anaerobic respiration and remain alive in low oxygen conditions.

 **Anaerobic respiration** does not replace [[aerobic respiration]], but both occur at the same time.